BillJr99/Ursinus-CS173/_pages/syllabus.md

 Ursinus College is committed to providing reasonable accommodations to students with disabilities.
 Students with a disability should contact the Directory of Disability Services ASAP.
 Mr. Bermudez is located in the Center for Academic Support in the lower level of Myrin Library.
 Please visit [this link](https://www.ursinus.edu/offices/institute-for-student-success/students-with-disabilities/current-students-/) for more information on the process.
 I will do my best to accommodate your requests, and they will be kept completely confidential.

 ## Let's Talk
 Mental health care is increasingly recognized as a crucial service for the undergraduate population.
 To decrease the barrier for entry, Ursinus college will be providing additional drop-in hours during the semester.
 Please refer to the flyer below for the awesome program.
-If you are still hesitant to go, take me (Professor Tralie) as an example of someone who has benefited from talk therapy in the past.
 I am happy to discuss this in office hours in more detail.

 ![Let's Talk Poster](./images/letstalk.jpg)